varnish/hitch/README.md

 each `accept()` on a common socket to distribute connected clients among them.
 Within each child, asynchronous socket I/O is conducted across the local connections using `libev` and `OpenSSL`'s nonblocking API.
-By default, `stud` has an overhead of ~200KB per connection--it preallocates some buffer space for data in flight between frontend and backend.
+By default, `hitch` has an overhead of ~200KB per connection--it preallocates some buffer space for data in flight between frontend and backend.

-`stud` has very few features--it's designed to be paired with an intelligent backend like haproxy or nginx.
+`hitch` has very few features--it's designed to be paired with an intelligent backend like haproxy or nginx.
 It maintains a strict 1:1 connection pattern with this backend handler so that the backend can dictate throttling behavior, maxmium connection behavior, availability of service, etc.

-`stud` will optionally write the client IP address as the first few octets (depending on IPv4 or IPv6) to the backend--or provide that information using HAProxy's PROXY protocol.
-When used with the PROXY protocol, `stud` can also transparently pass an existing PROXY header to the cleartext stream.
-This is especially useful if a TCP proxy is used in front of `stud`.
-Using either of these techniques, backends who care about the client IP can still access it even though `stud` itself appears to be the connected client.
+`hitch` will optionally write the client IP address as the first few octets (depending on IPv4 or IPv6) to the backend--or provide that information using HAProxy's PROXY protocol.
+When used with the PROXY protocol, `hitch` can also transparently pass an existing PROXY header to the cleartext stream.
+This is especially useful if a TCP proxy is used in front of `hitch`.
+Using either of these techniques, backends who care about the client IP can still access it even though `hitch` itself appears to be the connected client.

-Thanks to a contribution from Emeric at Exceliance (the folks behind HAProxy), a special build of `stud` can be made that utilitizes shared memory to use a common session cache between all child processes.
-This can speed up large `stud` deployments by avoiding client renegotiation.
+Thanks to a contribution from Emeric at Exceliance (the folks behind HAProxy), a special build of `hitch` can be made that utilitizes shared memory to use a common session cache between all child processes.
+This can speed up large `hitch` deployments by avoiding client renegotiation.

 Releases
 ---------